tmikkonen/discourse-hide-full-names/README.md

 ### Known Issues
 * ~~Overrides a core file in Discourse.
 If/when that core file is updated, this plugin will need updating too.~~
   _UPDATE: Each rebuild now creates the overriding file from the core file thus minimizing (but not totally obsoleting) the need to keep track of every Discourse update_
-* It seems _Settings > Users >_ `prioritize username in ux` needs to be enabled too.
+* It seems _Settings > Users >_ `prioritize username in ux` needs to be enabled, too.
 Otherwise usernames are hidden and full names shown
 * No l10n other than **en**.